 Having previously served as solicitor in various civil litigation proceedings and qualified as an accredited general mediator, Hin Han is familiar with the common fundamental issues leading to disputes and aims to prevent those risks at the contract preparation stage.
 She is also admitted as an associate member of the Hong Kong Institute of Arbitrators.

 She has been seconded to an international securities firm and international telecommunications companies, to assist their in-house legal teams with day-to-day operations and major legal transactions.
 These experiences have allowed her to develop a pragmatic approach to solve business operation issues.

-Hin Han also has experience with handling a range of criminal cases, including white collar criminal cases, both as a legal representative to defendants and to clients in reporting cases to authorities.
-She is also on the panel as a prosecutor on fiat for the Department of Justice.
+Hin Han has experience with handling a range of criminal cases, including white-collar investigations.
+She is also qualified as a prosecutor on fiat for the Department of Justice.

-Apart from work engagements, she also enjoys contributing to the society and has been the awardee of the Hong Kong Law Society Pro Bono Community Work Recognition Gold Awards, for providing more than 100 hours per year of pro bono advice and legal services.
-She has also been awarded Professional Volunteers Accreditation Recognition Programme Leadership Award and the Gold Award.
+Apart from work engagements, she enjoys contributing to the community and has been awarded the 4th Leadership Bauhinia Award, the Gold Award of the Hong Kong Law Society Pro Bono Community Work Recognition and the Professional Volunteers Accreditation Recognition Programme Leadership Award and the Gold Award.